What is a cookie?

-We can categorize cookies in the following:
+We can categorise cookies in the following:

 Permanent cookies: these cookies are saved on your computer even when you close your browser.
-This way we can verify whether your logged in or you dismissed a certain pop-up or which language you selected.
+This way we can verify whether you're logged in or you dismissed a certain pop-up or which language you selected.

 Tracking or analytical cookies: these cookies save how you interacted with our website, which pages you visited, your browser language, your browser, … We use these results to enhance our website.